codiobert/pwnkit-scanner/README.md

 Check CVE-2021-4034 vulnerability

-This test is not 100% reliable, but it helps with a quick scan
+This test is not 100% reliable, but it helps with a quick scan.

+This script only works on Linux Debian based systems.

 ## How tu use: